-Queen's library has an extensive collections but also offers services to support the learning experience at Queen’s and help the students succeed.
+Queen's Library has an extensive collections but also offers services to support the learning experience at Queen’s and help students succeed.
 Services include Subject Liaison Librarians who can help you locate resources for your field of study.

 Student Wellness Services supports the personal, academic, and social development of students at Queen's University by providing a range of programs and services.
 Our mission is to provide a welcoming, confidential, and integrated service that is responsive to the needs of students.
 Please visit Student Wellness website for contact information and other resources.

 The ASUS Appeals Resource Centre (AARC) provides support for students who are in the process of making academic appeals, whether with respect to academic regulations or academic integrity.
 It utilizes student volunteers who are knowledgeable in the appeals process and trained by university staff to provide confidential support.

 - The Alma Mater Society Academic Grievance Centre